| |

 of the Purang Jong (district) and also a monastery of 100 rooms,

-There were over 70 district governors, starting with Bon Gre-pa
+were over 70 district governors, starting with Bon Gre-pa in 1817

-in 1817 and ending with Ngagwang Choethar and Norbu Wangdue in
+and ending with Ngagwang Choethar and Norbu Wangdue in 1959.
+Before

-1959.
-Before then, it was the fort of the Purang Kingdom, which
+then, it was the fort of the Purang Kingdom, which began in the

-ruler of the Purang kingdom, which is believed to have ended in
+Purang kingdom, which is believed to have ended in the 15th century.

-the 15th century.
-Tegla Kar was built during the Shang-Shung dynasty
+Tegla Kar was built during the Shang-Shung dynasty (long before

 Khorchag Gonpa

-image of Khorchag Jo-O, one of three such images in Tibet.
-One
+of Khorchag Jo-O, one of three such images in Tibet.
+One of the

-of the others is at Jokang temple, in Lhasa, and the third one
+others is at Jokang temple, in Lhasa, and the third one is now in

 The monastery contains so many